This assessment requires the sound to be on.

 Interpreting mySAEBRS Spanish Test Results

 Interpreting mySAEBRS Spanish scores involves a basic understanding of the various scores provided in the FastBridge software.
-Interpretation of mySAEBRS Spanish results is what helps to guide identification of at-risk students, as well as instruction and intervention development.
+Interpretation of mySAEBRS Spanish results is what helps to guide the identification of at-risk students, as well as instruction and intervention development.

 Scores.
 FastBridge reports a student’s overall performance on each mySAEBRS Spanish scale as a sum of item scores within each scale.
 Scores range from 0 to 21 for Social Behavior, 0 to 18 for Academic Behavior, 0 to 21 for Emotional Behavior, and 0 to 60 for Total Behavior.
 The Total Behavior score is calculated by summing the Social Behavior, Academic Behavior, and Emotional Behavior subscale scores. mySAEBRS Spanish scores can be classified as high risk, some risk, or low risk.
-Using the ranges in the table below, sub-scale and total scale scores can be dichotomized in terms of risk categories within the domains.
+Using the ranges in the table below, sub-scale and total-scale scores can be dichotomized in terms of risk categories within the domains.
 Note that the benchmark risk levels are the same for the mySAEBRS Spanish and English versions.

 Visit SAEBRS and mySAEBRS Norms and Benchmarks for more information.